- How it Works

 A window to the bioprocess: From discrete at-line to continuous in-line analytics

-These continuous in-line data sets are particularly valuable when integrated into an overarching bioprocessing data ecosystem that allows for the sophisticated statistical analysis and modelling.
+These continuous in-line data sets are particularly valuable when integrated into an overarching bioprocessing data ecosystem that allows for sophisticated statistical analysis and modeling.

-Aside from the hardware innovation the key limiting step then becomes access to high quality, contextualised and structured data from a range of different sources with which to build the statistical models needed to truly leverage the power of in-line process monitoring.
+Aside from the hardware innovation the key limiting step then becomes access to high-quality, contextualized, and structured data from a range of different sources with which to build the statistical models needed to truly leverage the power of in-line process monitoring.

 At Synthace, we’ve worked with the Cell & Gene Therapy Catapult (Figure 1) on integrating flexible physical and data automation.
-Helping to connect the in-line, at-line analytical data streams with automation of the assays themselves, in essence trying to help solve this data challenge at source -the lab.
+Helping to connect the in-line, at-line analytical data streams with automation of the assays themselves, in essence trying to help solve this data challenge at the source—the lab.